ThreeMammals/Ocelot/docs/features/headerstransformation.rst

 {BaseUrl} - This will use Ocelot's base url e.g. http://localhost:5000 as its value.
 {DownstreamBaseUrl} - This will use the downstream services base url e.g. http://localhost:5000 as its value.
 This only works for DownstreamHeaderTransform at the moment.
+{TraceId} - This will use the Butterfly APM Trace Id.
+This only works for DownstreamHeaderTransform at the moment.

 Handling 302 Redirects
 ^^^^^^^^^^^^^^^^^^^^^^